diezcami/admu-notes/[HI165] Rizal and the Emergence of the Philippine Nation/lec-04 PH Mythology.md

     * He will be received in the afterlife with great care and enthusiasm
       * Bathala and the anitos would pay no expense in accepting this person immediately in the afterlife.
 If the person's not important, they fall in line to get into heaven.
       * Not done for us, but for the entities that are going to receive
-* (p.33) THe body of the dead was sponged with a concoction from boiled and pounded leaves and tubers, carefully wrapped in blankets, and embalmed.
+* (p.33) The body of the dead was sponged with a concoction from boiled and pounded leaves and tubers, carefully wrapped in blankets, and embalmed.
 Then the ritual criers went around the village to announce the passing away of the dead man.
   * We are the only species in the world that gives importance to death and rituals
   * These rituals are very important and imply that a community is flourishing ; when a person dies, the whole community stops
 * Poor were buried in ordinary graves dug underneath the house (poor people's bodies were left to decay), while those who were rich kept in one of the places: